 Related Posts: Samsung TV Subtitles Problem | How to Attach Subtitles to a Movie

 If your TV does not support subtitle files or the subtitles do not show up properly, you can burn subtitles to the movie and play them together as a single file on your TV.
-WonderFox Free HD Video Converter Factory is a good and free program that can hardcode subtitles into any video in a couple of clicks without syncing problems.
-Now, let’s free download free download the software to embed subtitles to the video first.
+For this, you can use a simple and free program WonderFox Free HD Video Converter Factory, which can help you hardcode subtitles into any video without syncing problems.
+Just free download free download the software to embed subtitles to the video now.

 Step 2.
 Go to the right-side output format section and choose an output format in advance.
 Keeping the same video format is suggested.